Upernavik Airport

+History

+Upernavik Airport was one of a series of airports built in several Greenlandic cities starting in 1995.
+The airport opened on 1 October 2000.
+It replaced a heliport just north of the town at 72.792177°N 56.150132°W.

 Airlines and destinations

 Air Greenland operates government contract flights to villages in the Upernavik Archipelago.
 These mostly cargo flights are not featured in the timetable, although they can be pre-booked.
 Departure times for these flights as specified during booking are by definition approximate, with the settlement service optimized on the fly depending on local demand for a given day.